 Some commenters objected to extending the exemption to other nongovernmental employers, asserting that it is not clear such employers should be protected, nor that they can assert religious objections.
 The Departments, however, agree with other commenters that supported that provision of the Religious IFC.
 The Departments believe it is appropriate that any nongovernmental employer asserting the requisite religious objections should be protected from the Mandate in the same way as other plan sponsors.
-Such other employers could include, for example, association health plans.65 The reasons discussed above for providing the exemption to various specific kinds of employers, and for their ability to assert sincerely held religious beliefs using ordinary mechanisms of corporate decisionmaking, generally apply to other nongovernmental employers as well, if they have sincerely held religious beliefs opposed to contraceptive coverage and otherwise meet the requirements of these rules.
-We agree with commenters who contend there is not a sufficient basis to exclude other nongovernmental employers from the exemption.
+Such other employers could include, for example, association health plans.
+The reasons discussed above for providing the exemption to various specific kinds of employers, and for their ability to assert sincerely held religious beliefs using ordinary mechanisms of corporate decision-